lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To have a header shown at the top of each page :menuselection:`Insert --> Header and footer --> Header --> Default style`.
 To have a footer at the bottom of each page :menuselection:`Insert--> Header and footer --> Footer --> Deafault style`.
 To get back to writing the main part of the document left click on the body of the document.

+To insert a mathematical formula into your document you are process :menuselection:`Insert --> Object --> Formula` and a user interface similar to libreoffice math will appear allowing you to insert the fomula.

 To select all text in the document press :kbd:`control + A` or :menuselection:`Edit --> Select All`.

 To zoom for the entire page to be visible :menuselection:`View --> Zoom --> Entire Page`.
 To zoom so you can see the width of the page and everything is bigger :menuselection:`View --> Zoom ---> Page width`.